-Only teachers who teach NESA approved and ELICOS courses are included in the table above.
-All courses at Macquarie Grammar School are NESA developed courses.
-The average ratio of teachers to students is approximately 1:10 across the school.
+Only teachers who are approved by NESA and are trained in delivering ELICOS courses are included in the table above.
+All courses at Macquarie Grammar School are NESA developed courses, except the High School Preparation Course which is school developed and approved by NESA.
+The average ratio of teachers to students is approximately 1:9.5 across the school.

 Staff are encouraged and supported to explore their professional knowledge through subject specific associations and by participating in local, interstate, and international conferences.
+In 2020 due to COVID - 19 these were done online or remotely.
 These experiences allow teachers to reflect upon their learning and teaching programmes with increased innovation.
-Teachers attend weekly Staff Meetings and Professional Development Day Meetings with the Headmaster and the with the Executive Team.
-Teachers and the Headmaster also provide written input on the Australian Curriculum in reference to specific courses when required and updates to policies are presented in relation to Child Protection, Anti-Bullying, Staff and Student Code of Conduct, etc.
+Teachers attend weekly Staff Meetings and Professional Development Day Meetings with the Headmaster and with the Executive Team.
+Teachers and the Headmaster also provided written input on the Australian Curriculum in reference to specific courses when required and updates to policies are presented in relation to Child Protection, Anti-Bullying, Staff and Student Code of Conduct, etc.